MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-authenticate-v0.md

 </servers>
 ```

-You should set the repositories in your project's `pom.xml` to have the same `<id>` as the name specified in the task for Maven to be able to correctly authenticate the task.
+To correctly authenticate the task, set the repositories in your project's `pom.xml` to the same `<id>` as the name specified in the task for Maven.

 #### pom.xml